MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-with-modern-search-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "In this article, you will learn about when to use the classic or modern search experience in SharePoint."
+description: "In this article, you'll learn about when to use the classic or modern search experience in SharePoint."
 ---

 # Search experiences in SharePoint